angular/angular/aio/content/guide/router-tutorial-toh.md

 When subscribing to an observable in a component, you almost always unsubscribe when the component is destroyed.

 However, `ActivatedRoute` observables are among the exceptions because `ActivatedRoute` and its observables are insulated from the `Router` itself.
-The `Router` destroys a routed component when it is no longer needed along with the injected `ActivatedRoute`.
+The `Router` destroys a routed component when it is no longer needed.
+This means all the component's members will also be destroyed, including the injected `ActivatedRoute` and the subscriptions to its `Observable` properties.

+The `Router` does not `complete` any `Observable` of the `ActivatedRoute` so any `finalize` or `complete` blocks will not run.
+If you need to handle something in a `finalize`, you will still need to unsubscribe in `ngOnDestroy`.
+You will also have to unsubscribe if your observable pipe has a delay with code you do not want to run after the component is destroyed.

 </div>